jaaack-wang/text-matching-explained/README.md

 - the arrow means a process, or more specifically a function (let's be philosophical, no function at all is also a function, i.e., f(x)=x) that values from previous layer needs to go through;
 - the number of layers can be arbitrarily large, but our models are basically all four layers (including the input layer, but excluding the inserted CNN, RNNs, which are taken as a function here for illustration).
 - There should be many ways to convert two embeddings into one aggregated embedding, but here we simply concatenate them together, meaning [1, 2, 3] + [4, 5, 6] = [1, 2, 3, 4, 5, 6]; [[1, 2, 3]] + [[4, 5, 6]] = [[1, 2, 3], [4, 5, 6]] or [[1, 2, 3, 4, 5, 6]] (dependending one axis you concatenate).
 Our models do the latter.
 - **The key difference among these models** how the initial two embeddings are processed or **encoded** before they are concatenated together.
-If you read the source codes for the five models, you can see the **encoders** for the five models what makes a model a model.
+If you read the source codes for the five models, you can see the **encoders** for the five models are what makes a model a model.

 <p align='center'>
  <img align="center" width='750' height='550' src="./imgs/one_text_pair_one_label_clf.png">
 </p>

-If we simplify the model, only take one text as input, and leave out the aggregated embedding layer, then what is left is essentially a general architecture for (one) text (one label) classifcation model!
+If we simplify the models, only take one text as input, and leave out the aggregated embedding layer, then what is left is essentially a general architecture for (one) text (one label) classifcation model!
+Please refer to the [text-classification-explained](https://github.com/jaaack-wang/text-classification-explained) repository to find out more.

 <p align='center'>
  <img align="center" width='750' height='400' src="./imgs/one_text_one_label_clf.png">